Period shows are really just a world of their own, whether within the drama, romance, or action-adventure genres.

 The first season, which was released in full on the streaming platform in May 2020, mainly outlines her younger years leading up to her marriage to Emperor Peter III and the subsequent coup and assassination she plotted against him.

-The Great was recently renewed for a second season and who knows, maybe it will outline what happened to Peter III post-coup as well as Catherine’s achievements as the longest-ruling female leader in Russia!
+Season 2 of The Great premiered in November of 2021 and showed what happened to Peter III post-coup as well as Catherine’s achievements as the longest-ruling female leader in Russia!

 The show paints a harrowing but inspirational historical picture of a family’s fight for survival through so many pivotal moments in American history, from the Revolutionary and Civil Wars to the eventual emancipation of their people from slavery.